 Roughly five minutes later, while flying in poor visibility and bad weather, the helicopter crashed.
 The Army first listed Larry Thorne as missing in action, then later declared he was killed in South Vietnam.
 The aircraft’s wreckage was found before the end of the war, and the remains of the South Vietnamese aircrew were recovered, but Larry Thorne’s body was never found.

 Thorne’s exploits in combat made him seem invincible among his Special Forces brothers.
 According to POW Network, with his body never recovered, many believed he had survived the crash and continued to live in hiding or taken prisoner by the North Vietnamese.

 “Many believed he was exactly the sort of near-indestructible soldier who would have simply walked back out of the jungle, and they found it hard to believe he had been killed,” Helsingin Sanomat writes.

 The mystery about Larry Thorne’s death was finally put to rest in 1999 after the remains of the legendary Special Forces soldier were recovered from the crash site.
 DNA analysis confirmed the identities of the aircrew while dental records proved Lauri Törni alias Larry Thorne had died on that fateful night in 1965, Helsingin Sanomat reported.

 “He was a complex yet driven man who valorously fought oppression under three flags and didn’t acknowledge the meaning of quit,” US Army Special Forces Col. Sean Swindell said during a ceremony in 2010.

-The article was orginally published on We Are the Mighty webpage.
-Read the original article on We Are The Mighty.
-Copyright 2015.
+* The original article was originally published at the We Are The Mighty.